Written by: Michael Den Boer on June 20th, 2011

 Perhaps the reason why mischievous children with a violent streak make for such compelling characters, is that there is an innocence that is often associated with children.
 So that when something more sinister like murder at the hands of said children is thrown into the mix.
 Their actions become all the more potent.

-Though the narrative structure is fairly routine, the premise for Bloody Birthday is far from being atypical.
+The premise for Bloody Birthday is an interesting twist on familiar Horror genre themes that more than makes up for the fairly routine narrative.
 And to declare that the premise was farfetched, would perfectly sum up the story at hand.
 The plot is built up around the idea that three children born on the same during a total eclipse could become psychopath killers.
 Unfortunately here ends this interesting premise, since the film makes no attempt at trying to explain why these kids are they way they are beyond that aforementioned link to the total eclipse.
 And while most viewers will be able to look past this flaw in the plot.
 It is safe to say that there will be just as many, who will quickly tune out as things become more bizarre and no concrete explanations are being offered up.

 Being that this is a horror film and one of the most important areas of any horror film are the kill scenes.
 Let’s just say that the kill scenes while often eerie, they are not that bloody or gruesome.
 Another staple of horror film’s is nudity and surprisingly this film serves up a heaping amount of flesh.
 It is also nudity for which this film’s creepiest moments arises, during one scene one of the three psychopath killers’ a young girl named Debbie charges all of her classmates a quarter for a peep shop of her much older teenage sister.